 Then, two and a half weeks later, I was speaking again.

 This time it was in front of a different, smaller group of women in a much more decided demographic.
-When I was originally asked, the idea was that I would share the same message from a few weeks before.
+When they originally called me, they asked that I share the same message from a few weeks before.
 I clarified that fact with several people, wondering if it was the right message for the group.
 They assured me it was.